 Authorized takes would be by Level B harassment only, in the form of disruption of behavioral patterns for individual marine mammals resulting from exposure to sound from vibratory pile removal.
-Based on the nature of the activity, Level A harassment is neither anticipated nor proposed to be authorized.
+Based on the nature of the activity, Level A harassment is neither anticipated nor authorized.

-As described previously, no mortality is anticipated or proposed to be authorized for this activity.
+As described previously, no mortality is anticipated or authorized for this activity.
 Below we describe how the take is estimated.

-NMFS recommends the use of acoustic thresholds that identify the Start Printed Page 68051received level of underwater sound above which exposed marine mammals would be reasonably expected to be behaviorally harassed (equated to Level B harassment) or to incur PTS of some degree (equated to Level A harassment).
+NMFS recommends the use of acoustic thresholds that identify the received level of underwater sound above which exposed marine mammals would be reasonably expected to be behaviorally harassed (equated to Level B harassment) or to incur permanent threshold shift (PTS) of some degree (equated to Level A harassment).